 Hard Drives of Today – Do We Need Partitioning At All?

 It used to be that partitioning a hard drive was primarily to offer a performance boost.
 By having less space to search/ seek, a harddrive could perform search and index functions more efficiently.
 But because of the increased processing power coupled with smarter software that gives the harddrive cylinder more efficient instructions on where to seek, as well as organizing data in a fashion that is more readily accessible, the need to partition a harddrive has lessened.

 The two partitions we still consider important are the O/S and data partitions.
 In most cases, regardless of how large or small our drives are, we only partition them if there’s an O/S (Operating System) on the drive.
 In which case we’ll give the O/S its own partition, so if it crashes and corrupts the partition, we can still access the data in a separate partition.
 Apart from that, you don’t need to spend too much time in partitioning your drive.
 Rather, consider getting it defragmented (having the data organized) on a regular basis to speed up processing times.

-Discount extended - 30% off for CWD Community users
+Discount extended – 30% off for We Rock Your Web Community users